thiagoes/micro-arcade-F15/README.md

 ### The Inputs

 There will be two inputs to your game: a potentiometer and a button.
 A button is really just a switch - when you press the button, it completes a circuit and changes the voltage, which is how the Arduino knows you pressed the button.
-For the curios, electrically, it looks like this:
+For the curious, electrically, it looks like this:

 ![How the button is electrically wired](readme_files/button-switch.jpg)